Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum Speed Limit time for entanglement in three-flavor neutrino oscillations in matter

-Moreover, for the state $\ket{\nu_\mu(t)}$ in matter, we determine the variance in the driving Hamiltonian $\Delta H_M$ (using eqn.\,(\ref{19})).
-Subsequently, applying eqns.\,(\ref{50}) and (\ref{51}) in eqn.\,(\ref{6}) enables us to numerically compute the QSL time for entanglement entropy $\tau^E_{\rm QSL}$ of the state $\ket{\nu_\mu(t)}$ in both NH and IH scenarios, with their respective CP violation phases.
-In Fig.\,\ref{9_fig:sub2}, it is observed that $\tau^E_{\rm QSL}$ for the initial state $\ket{\nu_\mu}$ as a function of propagation length $ L\,(\rm km)$ in NH (red dotted line) and in IH (blue solid line) with their respective CP violation phases coincide using the T2K length scale and energy.
+Moreover, for the state $\ket{\nu_\mu(t)}$ in matter, using Eq.\,(\ref{45}) and the effective Hermitian Hamiltonian in matter \cite{Nguyen:2022snr} in Eq.\,({\ref{4}}), we determine the variance in the time-independent driving Hamiltonian ($\Delta \mathcal{H}_M$).
+Subsequently, applying Eqs.\,(\ref{50}) and (\ref{51}) with $\Delta\mathcal{H}_M$ value in Eq.\,(\ref{6}) enables us to numerically compute the QSL time for entanglement entropy $\tau^E_{\rm QSL}$ of the state $\ket{\nu_\mu(t)}$ in both NO and IO scenarios, with their respective $CP$-violation phases.
+In Fig.\,\ref{9_fig:sub2}, it is observed that $\tau^E_{\rm QSL}$ for the initial state $\ket{\nu_\mu}$ as a function of propagation length $ L\,(\rm km)$ in NO (red dotted line) and in IO (blue solid line) with their respective $CP$-violation phases coincide using the T2K length scale and energy.
 This leads to the time-bound condition $\tau^E_{\rm QSL}/L=1$.
-The result shows that the evolution speed of $\ket{\nu_\mu(t)}$ has already reached its maximum in both NH and IH at $ L\approx280\,\rm km$, and therefore T2K fails to capture any differences between the dynamic evolution of an entangled muon flavor neutrino state for speedup in NH and IH.
-In Fig.\,\ref{9_fig:sub4}, employing NOvA's length scale and energy, the plot of $\tau^E_{\rm QSL}$ vs $L\,(\rm km)$ demonstrates a slight disparity between the NH (red dotted line) and IH (blue solid line) scenarios, taking into account $\delta_{\rm CP}$.
-Under the constraint $\tau^E_{\rm QSL}/L<1$, for the initial state $\ket{\nu_\mu}$ in matter, a rapid suppression of entanglement is observed in the IH (blue solid line) compared to the NH (red dotted line) within the range of $\delta_{\rm CP}$.
-However, at DUNE's length scale and energy, Fig.\,\ref{9_fig:sub6} illustrates a significantly greater disparity between $\tau^E_{\rm QSL}$ vs $ L\,(\rm km)$ in the NH (red dotted line) and IH (blue solid line).
-It is evident that a much more rapid suppression of entanglement is observable in the IH (blue solid line) compared to the NH (red dotted line) within the range of $\delta_{\rm CP}$.
-Alternatively, one can say that within the framework of three-flavor neutrino oscillations in matter, for the initial state $\ket{\nu_\mu}$, faster growth of entanglement is observed in DUNE under the assumption of NH.
+The result shows that the evolution speed of $\ket{\nu_\mu(t)}$ has already reached its maximum in both NO and IO at $ L\approx280\,\rm km$, and therefore T2K fails to capture any differences between the dynamic evolution of an entangled muon flavor neutrino state for speedup in NO and IO.
+In Fig.\,\ref{9_fig:sub4}, employing NOvA's length scale and energy, the plot of $\tau^E_{\rm QSL}$ versus $L\,(\rm km)$ demonstrates a slight disparity between the NO (red dotted line) and IO (blue solid line) scenarios, taking into account $\delta_{\rm CP}$.
+Under the constraint $\tau^E_{\rm QSL}/L<1$, for the initial state $\ket{\nu_\mu}$ in matter, a rapid suppression of entanglement is observed in the NO (red dotted line) compared to the IO (blue solid line) within the range of $\delta_{\rm CP}$.
+However, at DUNE's length scale and energy, Fig.\,\ref{9_fig:sub6} illustrates a significantly greater disparity between $\tau^E_{\rm QSL}$ versus $ L\,(\rm km)$ in the NO (red dotted line) and IO (blue solid line).
+It is evident that a much more rapid suppression of entanglement is observable in the NO (red dotted line) compared to the IO (blue solid line) within the range of $\delta_{\rm CP}$.
+Alternatively, one can say that within the framework of three-flavor neutrino oscillations in matter, for the initial state $\ket{\nu_\mu}$, faster growth of entanglement is observed in DUNE under the assumption of IO (blue solid line).
 Therefore, DUNE exhibits higher sensitivity in observing $\tau^E_{\rm QSL}$ compared to T2K and NOvA.